AntonelloManenti/Data_Viz_gender-equality_BG/README.md

-# Data Viz about gender equality in municipality of Bergamo (IT)
+# Data viz about gender equality in municipality of Bergamo (IT)